UN to vote on resolution to authorize one-year deployment of armed force to help Haiti fight gangs

 The force would be allowed to provide operational support to Haiti’s National Police, which is underfunded and under resourced, with only some 10,000 active officers for a country of more than 11 million people.

-The resolution would require that the leaders of the mission inform the U.N.
-Security Council on the mission's goals, rules of engagement, financial needs and other matters before the full deployment.
+Leaders of the mission would be required to inform the council on the mission's goals, rules of engagement, financial needs and other matters before a full deployment.

+A spokesman for Haitian Prime Minister Ariel Henry said he wasn’t aware of the resolution or the upcoming vote and said the government did not immediately have comment.

+The resolution condemns “the increasing violence, criminal activities, and human rights abuses and violations which undermine the peace, stability, and security of Haiti and the region, including kidnappings, sexual and gender-based violence, trafficking in persons and the smuggling of migrants, homicides, extrajudicial killings, as well as arms smuggling.”

 Concerns also have surrounded the proposed Kenyan-led mission, with critics noting that police in the East Africa country have long been accused of using torture, deadly force and other abuses.

-The resolution stresses that all those participating in the proposed mission need to take necessary action to prevent sexual exploitation and abuse as well as vet all personnel.
-It also demands swift investigations if allegations of misconduct are made.
+The resolution stresses that all those participating in the proposed mission must take necessary action to prevent sexual exploitation and abuse as well as vet all personnel.
+It also demands swift investigations of any allegations of misconduct.

 In addition, the resolution warns that those involved in the mission must adopt wastewater management and other environmental control to prevent the introduction and spread of water-borne diseases, such as cholera.